 You might be wondering why this is relevant, especially if you aren’t sure whether or not bingo counts as gambling (it does), but it’s useful to know because we can work out how much of that was spent on bingo compared to other things.

-Bingo is actually pretty low down on the list, with around £812 million spent playing both online and offline bingo.
-We already know that offline bingo took £636 million, so that leaves just £176 million to online bingo over the whole year.
+Bingo is actually pretty low down on the list, with around £1.815 billion spent playing both online and offline bingo.
+We already know that offline bingo took £712 million, so that leaves £1.103 billion to online bingo over the whole year.

-They both pale into insignificance though when compared with sports betting (online and offline) coming in at £4.7 billion, and casino (online and offline) at £4.2 billion.
-The National Lottery was also responsible for a huge chunk of the total with £3.4 billion.
+Bingo pales into insignificance when compared with sports betting (online and offline) coming in at £4.7 billion, and casino (online and offline) at £4.8 billion.
+The National Lottery was also responsible for a huge chunk of the total.

-Here are the full stats by game type in a bit more detail:
+Here are the full 2022-2023 gross gambling yield stats by type in a bit more detail:

 Those numbers are in millions by the way.